 For the last 50 years gold price has reacted to differently inflatory environments in the following ways:

 |Less than 3%||7%|

 Financial instruments such as stocks, bonds and apartments carry a risk of future cash flows, and along with this risk come the calculable returns.
 Gold, on the other hand, should not be compared to such investments.
 Just like other currencies, gold does not yield anything and thus there is no associated risk of future cash flows.
 In contrast to other currencies, gold does not have a central bank that could create it out of nothing.
 Thus gold is the only asset that truly does not carry a counterparty risk.

 Investment returns measured in gold

 What is often overlooked when evaluating investment returns is how currencies lose purchasing power when measured in gold.
-Even a substantial nominal return can end up short or even unprofitable.
+Even a substantial nominal return can end up modest or even unprofitable.